apache/cordova-plugin-test-framework/README.md

 For example, the `cordova-plugin-device` plugin has this nested [`plugin.xml`](https://github.com/apache/cordova-plugin-device/blob/master/tests/plugin.xml).

+Create a `package.json` inside your project's `tests/` folder.
+Plugins require a `package.json` now and tests are considered their own plugins.
+The latest version of the tools ensure to run `npm install` on any plugin added to a project and pull in any dependencies.
+Therefore, plugin authors can now put npm dependencies around their tests into the `package.json` file.

+For example,the `cordova-plugin-device` plugin contains a [`package.json`](https://github.com/apache/cordova-plugin-device/blob/master/tests/package.json).

 The `cordova-plugin-test-framework` plugin will automatically find all `tests` modules across all plugins for which the nested tests plugin is installed.

 ### Defining Auto Tests